+The Institute of Industrial Science (IIS), established in 1949 at the University of Tokyo, is one of the largest university research institutions in Japan and this year is 70th anniversary.
 Our multidisciplinary research covers nearly all fields of engineering, and our professors, associate professors, and lecturers each lead dedicated laboratories, about 120 in total.
 More than 1,000 personnel, comprising approximately 300 faculty members including staffs and 750 graduate students, participate in educational and research activities that are responsible for producing excellent research outcomes and fostering outstanding talent.
-All our laboratories belong to one of five core research departments and some straddle multiple departments, providing the warp and weft for nine research centers, three collaborative research centers, and two international collaborative research centers.
+All our laboratories belong to one of five core research departments and some straddle multiple departments, providing the warp and weft for seven UTokyo IIS research centers,one IIS research center, two collaborative research centers, and an international collaborative research center.
 As well as promoting original research in each specialist field, we as an institution encourage cross-disciplinary and international activities.
-Last year saw the functions of the Chiba Experiment Station transferred from its original home in Nishi-Chiba to our Kashiwa campus, and the launch of the new Design-Led X Platform.
+2017 saw the functions of the Chiba Experiment Station transferred from its original home in Nishi-Chiba to our Kashiwa campus, and the launch of the new Design-Led X Platform.

 Since the foundation of the Institute, we have been acutely aware that the significance of academic research into engineering lies in its real-world implementation, and together with the seeding of new academic disciplines through enhanced specialization and cross-disciplinary collaboration, we have developed and deployed new technologies that contribute to solving problems in the real world.
 We have also made it our mission to nurture talented people to shoulder the responsibility of technological development and dissemination, especially in the industrial world.
 Such a philosophy and sense of mission has been programmed into our DNA since the foundation of the Institute, and we have taken a hands-on approach to address engineering challenges as a pioneer of advocacy for collaboration between industry and academia.
 We also take pride in the fact that our achievements and proactive stance are widely recognized together with the name Seiken.